Today, I am going to discuss Condenser and vacuum efficiencies.

 From the steam table, you can find the saturation temperature corresponding to 0.072 bar is 40°C.

 Hence, the efficiency of the condenser will be 75%, at the given condition.

 Vacuum Efficiency is the ratio of the actual vacuum recorded by the gauge to the ideal vacuum.
-As you know, the pressure less than atmospheric pressure is called vacuum.
+As you know, a pressure less than atmospheric pressure is called a vacuum.

 The volume of water is highly reduced hence in a vessel due to the reduction of volume, a vacuum is created.
 Vacuum is measured in mm of Hg referred to as atmospheric pressure.